ythirion/crappy-driven-development-scl/README.md

 An attendee feedback :

-`Just wrote an entire algorithm the best way possible for developers nowadays: nobody can maintain it nor even understand it but tests pass so all good!` is it not the whole art behind Software Development 😆
+`Just wrote an entire algorithm the best way possible for developers nowadays: nobody can maintain it nor even understand it but tests pass so all good!`
+Is it not the whole art behind Software Development ? 😆